PRODUCT DESIGN & ESTRATEGY

 Bootcamp Tera - User Experience Design

-The Bootcamp goals is transmit a quick and practical learning of global practices, in addition to the integration of student with user experience design ecosystem.
+The Bootcamp goals is to transmit a quick and practical learning of global practices, in addition to the integration of students with user experience design ecosystem.
 How?
 Proposing a challenge to develop solutions for real demand from a startup briefing.

 Using design thinking methods, co-creation workshops in collaboration with the Quero Bolsa team, we have developed a consistent experience.